javierganan99/resize-dataset/README.md

 ## 🖥️ Usage

 **resize-dataset** can be accessed through both the Command-Line Interface (CLI) and Python code.
-The deault parameters are configured in the `resize-dataset/cfg/default.yaml` file, and overwritten by the specified arguments in the CLI or Python calls.
+The default parameters are configured in the `resize-dataset/cfg/default.yaml` file, and overwritten by the specified arguments in the CLI or Python calls.

 ### CLI